-Ball Mark and Line Call Disputes - matches played on clay courts only
+Ball Mark Disputes (clay courts only)

-If the Referee is called to the court to resolve a dispute, he/she should find out if the players agree on which ball mark it is.
+If the Referee (or assistant) is called to the court to resolve a dispute, he/she should find out if the players agree on which ball mark it is.

-If the players agree on which mark it is, but disagree on their reading of the mark, the Referee should decide if the mark shows the ball was in or out.
-If the mark is not conclusive, the original player call stands.
+If the players agree on which mark it is, but disagree on their reading of the mark, the Referee (or assistant) should decide if the mark shows the ball was in or out.

-If the players disagree on which mark it is, the Referee should find out from the players what kind of shot was played and the direction in which the ball was hit.
+If the players disagree on which mark it is, the Referee (or assistant) should find out from the players what kind of shot was played and the direction in which the ball was hit.
 This may assist in deciding which mark is the correct one.
 If this information does not help, the call by the player at the end where the mark is stands.